athertahir/deep-learning-time-series-forecasting/chapter_16/Lab14.md

 Two important examples include:

-ˆ SARIMA.
+- SARIMA.

-ˆ ETS (triple exponential smoothing).
+- ETS (triple exponential smoothing).

     They would require that the additional variables be discarded and the parameters of the model be configured or tuned to the specific framing of the dataset.
 Concerns related to adjusting